computefoundation/gnu-linux-shell-scripting.packaged-solutions/file_management/file_locating/locatefile/README.md

 # Locatefile

-Locate a file from a file paths database.
+Locate a file from a database.

 ## Databases